 “Not only were the jury impressed by Maich Swift’s quirky design and eclectic references, but we were particularly drawn to Potemkin’s potential to become a new cultural venue,” said Chloe Spiby Loh, who chaired the judging panel.
 “This showed the maturity of their approach, which projected a future for the pavilion beyond the commission.”

-An opening party for the pavilion was attended by 180 people, though the structure has yet to be put through its paces as a performance space.
+An opening party for the pavilion was attended by more than 1,000 people, though the structure has yet to be put through its paces as a performance space; capacity is for ticketed events is 180 people.
 “Hopefully we’ll be surprised by the way people use it,” said Swift.